 The region is alive with some terrific model railroads, both club and personal layouts, and there are many spectacular model railroads in many scales.

-This year again there are more than 20 layouts in scales from N to G, including the first look at our Nottawasaga Model Railway Club's new Barrie to Meaford HO railroad.
+This year again there were more than 20 layouts in scales from N to G, including our Nottawasaga Model Railway Club's new Barrie to Meaford HO railroad.

 I wasn't available to attend last year but those I talked to who did the tour said it was up to the usual high standards of previous years.
 I've revisited many of the layouts I have seen on past tours and have seen a few that I had only seen some still photos of in the past.